Spanish Seafood Paella

 Ingredients

-• 1 whole red bell pepper – sliced thin
+• 1 medium red bell pepper (or any color) – sliced thin

-• 1 whole green bell pepper – sliced thin
+• 1 medium green bell pepper – sliced thin

 • kosher salt and freshly ground black pepper – to taste